Fight Menu

 In terms of activity leading into the fight, Luis Ortiz had been fighting more than Deontay Wilder.

-Going to this contest, Deontay Wilder had last fought 3 months and 27 days ago, while Luis Ortiz's last outing had been 1 year, 2 months and 21 days ago.
+Going into this contest, Deontay Wilder had last fought 3 months and 27 days ago, while Luis Ortiz's last outing had been 1 year, 2 months and 21 days ago.

-Wilder's last 5 fights had come over a period of 2 years, 5 months and 5 days, meaning he had been fighting on average every 5 months and 26 days.
+Wilder's last 5 fights had come over a period of 2 years, 5 months and 5 days, which means he had been fighting approximately every 5 months and 26 days.
 In those fights, he fought a total of 34 rounds, meaning that they had lasted 6.8 rounds on average.

 Ortiz's last 5 fights had come over a period of 2 years, 4 months and 14 days, meaning he had been fighting on average every 5 months and 22 days.
 In those fights, he fought a total of 35 rounds, meaning that they had lasted 7 rounds on average.